etijskens/et-micc/tutorials/TUTORIAL-1.rst

            dot(a,b)
        print('-*# done #*-')

-When the script is exectuted the two print statements will print the duration of the initalisation of *a* and *b* and of the computation of the dot product of *a* and *b*.
+When the script is exectuted the two ``with`` blocks will print the time it takes to execytre their body.
+The first ``with`` block times the initialisation if the arrays, and the second dot product computation.
-Finally, upon exit the :py:obj:`Stopwatch` will print the total time.

 .. code-block:: bash